-

 It is possible to create mortgages over real estate.
 A mortgage under Irish law is the conveyance of the legal title subject to a proviso that the title is conveyed back to the mortgagor when the loan is redeemed.
 A mortgage of registered land is referred to as a charge – but its effect is the same.

-A lender’s interest arising from a mortgage/charge is principally protected by the registration of the mortgage with the PRA.
-Where the security is created over registered land, the charge is registered with the PRA in the Land Registry and its legal is conclusive evidence of the chargee’s entitlement to the charge over the relevant property.
-(In limited and exceptional circumstances – e.g. fraud or mistake – the court may order the PRA to amend the register.)
-A mortgage of unregistered land must be lodged with the Registry of Deeds.
-However, unlike the system for registered land, registration with the Registry of Deeds is not conclusive.
+A lender’s interest arising from a mortgage/charge is principally protected by the registration of the mortgage with Tailte Éireann.
+Where the security is created over registered land, the charge is registered with Tailte Éireann in the Land Registry and is conclusive evidence of the chargee’s entitlement to the charge over the relevant property (in limited and exceptional circumstances – e.g. fraud or mistake – the court may order Tailte Éireann to amend the register.)
+In certain circumstances where a charge is registered in the Land Registry but another security interest which post-dates the date of that charge is registered in advance an application may be made to the Land Registry to reverse the priority of these security interests.
+A mortgage of unregistered land should be lodged with the Registry of Deeds.
+However, as set out above, unlike the system for registered land, registration with the Registry of Deeds is not conclusive.
 Registration of a mortgage with the Registry of Deeds affects the priority of the security interest.

-Where the mortgage/charge is created by a company, particulars of the charge must be registered with the Irish Companies Registration Office (“CRO”) within strict time periods according to the procedures set out in the Companies Act 2014 (“CA 2014“).
+Where the mortgage/charge is created by a company, particulars of the charge must be registered electronically with the CRO within strict time periods according to the procedures set out in the Companies Act 2014 (“CA 2014“).
 If the mortgage/charge is not registered with the CRO accordingly, it will be void as against any liquidator appointed to the company, and any creditor of the company.

 -